2 Cases Of COVID-19 In Managed Isolation

 |Arrival date||From||Via||Positive test day/reason||Managed isolation/quarantine location|

-Twelve previously reported cases have now recovered.
-The total number of active cases in New Zealand is 44.
+No previously reported cases have recovered.
+Two previously reported cases have been reclassified as under investigation.
+The total number of active cases in New Zealand is 62.
+Our total number of confirmed cases is 2,009.

-Since January 1, there have been 28 historical cases, out of a total of 160 cases.
-These historical cases have all been previously reported.
+Since January 1, there have now been 34 historical cases, out of a total of 199 cases.

 NZ COVID Tracer